 \subsubsection{The effect of a static drag force}

 To account for the relative motion of the ambient medium we also investigated the effect of a static drag force acting against the motion of the cloud.
 This has been taken into account previously for the G2 object \citep{Madigan_2017,Calderon_2018}, and later observed by \citep{Gillessen_2019}.
 In principle, this would cause deviations from the Keplerian orbits of the test particles of the simulated cloud.
-In this case, the equation of motion becomes,
+In this case, the equation of motion becomes

 where $G$ is the gravitational constant, $M_\text{BH}$ is the mass of Sgr A*, $m_\text{c}$ and $\sigma_c$ are the mass and cross section of the cloud, and $\vec{\hat{r}}$ and $\vec{\hat{v}}$ are the unit vectors in the radial and velocity directions, respectively.
-The density of the ambient medium $\rho_\text{ISM}$ is considered using the model by \cite{Yuan_2003} which reproduces the Chandra X-ray observations and is consistent with the latest model by \cite{2017_Roberts}.
-This density profile is given by,
+The density of the ambient medium ($\rho_\text{ISM}$) is based on the model from \cite{Yuan_2003}, which reproduces the \textit{Chandra} X-ray observations and is consistent with the latest model by \cite{2017_Roberts}.
+This density profile is given by

-where $\alpha$ is the power-law index.
+where $\alpha$ is the power-law index set to $\alpha=1$ based on the analysis of \cite{burkert_2012}, although we also tested $\alpha = 0.5$ and $\alpha = 1.5$ and found no substantive change in the result.
 Moreover, the mass of the cloud is constrained to $\sim$50~$\mearth$ \citep{ciurlo2023}.
-Then, assuming that the masses of the particles are identical, the mass of each particle is determined.
+Then, assuming that the masses of the particles are identical, the mass of each particle was determined.

 In this case, the drag force affects the orbit of the test particles.
-The dashed orange line in Figure \ref{fig:secondary_effects} shows the ratio of the drag force and gravitational accelerations as a function of time.
-Here it can be seen that the value is $\sim$10$^{-3}$ which is much larger than in the previous cases.
+Figure \ref{fig:secondary_effects} shows the ratio of the drag force and gravitational accelerations as a function of time.
+Here it can be seen that the value is $\sim$10$^{-3}$, which is much larger than in the previous cases.
 This effect results in changes in the position of the tip of the simulated cloud that increases the three-dimensional separation of the simulated tip and X7 in 2021.
 Specifically, the fiducial model results in a separation of $\sim$50~au while the calculations with the drag force shows it to be $\sim$130~au.
 However, there is no significant change in the length of the cloud.
 Although $\Delta r_{\text{tip}}$ increases, the result is still within the margin of the errors.
 Thus, this effect does not impact significantly the overall results.
 It is to be noted that a non-static drag force could have slightly different effects \citep{Madigan_2017}.